-NOTE: The use of these conventions in this Specification means that octet values are often expressed in the reverse bit order from conventions used in many other standards.
+NOTE: The use of these conventions in the present document means that octet values are often expressed in the reverse bit order from conventions used in many other standards.
 The conventions are used here because of the importance of the correct order of bit transmission; care should be taken during implementation.